 Peer Roundtables: curated sessions centered on a common interest--be it a problem you're passionate about solving, a field of study, or a city you're moving to after graduation.

-Idea Pitch Night: where anyone can share their idea (even if it's in the beginning stages!) and ask for feedback or recruit potential co-founders.
+Ideas Festival: where anyone can share their idea or venture (even if it's in the beginning stages!) to ask for feedback and/or recruit potential co-founders.

 Interactive Workshops: whether you're already working on an idea, or discerning your career path, these sessions are intentionally designed for you to lean on others for insight.

-Unstructured Time: we think some of the best ideas and connections happen when people are just hanging out--whether it be enjoying a concert (last year Propaganda and The Brilliance came), eating some of SoCal's best tacos, or perfectly toasting s'mores at the fire-pit.
+Unstructured Time: we think some of the best ideas and connections happen when people are just hanging out--whether it be enjoying a concert, eating some of SoCal's best tacos, or toasting some s'mores at the fire-pit, there are multiple opportunities to build new friendships.

 Accounting & Finance